Lively culture, pristine beaches—and an economy and workforce rich in potential

 The oil sector, remittances from the U.S., exports, agriculture, mining, industrial activity and tourism—namely to beaches on both the Pacific and Gulf—also play a significant role in boosting the health of the Mexican economy and workforce, making the country an attractive option for businesses looking to expand and employ workers.

-If Mexico is on your radar, it’s important to consider how labor laws and cultural norms can affect your growth and workforce strategy.
+If hiring in Mexico is on your radar, it’s important to consider how labor laws and cultural norms can affect your growth and workforce strategy.
 Here are a few factors to weigh:

 - Workweek: Although most employers adopt a 40 hour workweek, federal labor law sets a regular workday of eight hours and a regular workweek of 48 hours, with a guaranteed day of rest per week with full pay.
 Employees who are required to work on their rest day are paid triple their wages for that day, and employees who work on Sunday receive their regular wages plus an additional 25%.